guru182001/Behaviour-cloning/README.md

 7. Building a new track.
 You can easily build a new track by using the prebuilt road prefabs located in Assets/RoadKit/Prefabs click and drag the road prefab pieces onto the editor, you can snap road pieces together easily by using vertex snapping by holding down "v" and dragging a road piece close to another piece.

 ![Self-Driving Car Simulator](./sim_image.png)

+### Dificulties
+While connecting the two sever you will face the issue, to overcome it install previous version of socketio (4.2.1).